kmlawson/china-revolutions-mo3337/99bibliography.md

 - Kuo, Ya-Pei.
 ‘A Century Later: New Readings of May Fourth’. *Twentieth-Century China* 44, no. 2 (2019): 135–37.
 [Link](https://muse.jhu.edu/pub/1/article/718851).
 - ———.
 ‘Polarities and the May Fourth Polemical Culture: Provenance of the “Conservative” Category’. *Twentieth-Century China* 44, no. 2 (2019): 174–89.
 [Link](https://muse.jhu.edu/pub/1/article/718855).
 - Kwan, Daniel Y. K. *Marxist Intellectuals and the Chinese Labor Movement: A Study of Deng Zhongxia (1894-1933)*.
 1997.
-- L, Aaron.
-‘Patriotism and Cosmopolitanism: China’s May Fourth Movement’. *The Asia-Pacific Journal: Japan Focus* (blog), 12 April 2009.
-[Link](https://apjjf.org/xu-jilin/3120/article).
 - Lai, John T. P. *Literary Representations of Christianity in Late Qing and Republican China*.
 2019.
 - Lai, Sherman Xiaogang. *A Springboard to Victory: Shandong Province and Chinese Communist Military and Financial Strength, 1937-1945*.
-China Studies, v.
-19. 2011.
+2011.
 - Laitinen, Kauko. *Chinese Nationalism in the Late Qing Dynasty: Zhang Binglin as an Anti-Manchu Propagandist*.
 1990.
 - Lan, Hua R, and Fong, Vanessa L. *Women in Republican China: A Sourcebook*.
 1999.
 - Lanza, Fabio. *Behind the Gate Inventing Students in Beijing*.
 2010.
 [Link](https://library.st-andrews.ac.uk/record=b3305559~S5).
 - ———.
 ‘Of Chronology, Failure, and Fidelity: When Did the May Fourth Movement End?’ *Twentieth-Century China* 38, no. 1 (2013): 53–70.
 [Link](https://muse.jhu.edu/pub/1/article/653520).
 - ———. *The End of Concern: Maoist China, Activism, and Asian Studies*.
 2017.
 - Lary, Diana. *China’s Republic*.
 2007.
+- ———.
+‘Drowned Earth: The Strategic Breaching of the Yellow River Dyke, 1938’. *War in History* 8, no. 2 (2001): 191–207.
+[Link](https://www.jstor.org/stable/26013859).
 - ———. *The Chinese People at War: Human Suffering and Social Transformation, 1937-1945*.
 2010.
 - ———. *Warlord Soldiers: Chinese Common Soldiers, 1911-1937*.
 Contemporary China Institute Publications.
 2010.
 - ———.
 ‘Warlord Studies’. *Modern China* 6, no. 4 (1980): 439–70.
 [Link](https://www.jstor.org/stable/189036).